rorsaeed/ai-prompt-assistant-pro/README.md

 - **Image to Video** - Use start and end images to guide video generation
 - **Extend Video** - Automatically extend existing videos by extracting the last frame and generating a continuation, then seamlessly merging them with FFmpeg
 - **Prompt Enhancement** - Built-in LLM-powered rewriter that uses attached images and video frames to create highly detailed cinematic prompts
+- **Audio-Aware Video Prompting** - Local Enhancer video modes can now use speech, ambience, music, and sound effects from attached videos to generate richer prompts
 - **Advanced Controls** - Configure aspect ratio (16:9, 9:16) and resolution (720p, 1080p, 4K)
 - **FFmpeg Integration** - Automatic downloading and configuration of FFmpeg for complex video operations (Windows auto-download)

+### SVG Generator
+- **Text to SVG** - Describe any object, icon, or scene and generate a fully self-contained SVG vector graphic
+- **Animated SVG** - Toggle to Animated mode to produce CSS-animated SVGs with looping `@keyframes` effects
+- **Reference Image** - Attach an image as a visual reference; the AI recreates it in vector format
+- **Multi-Provider** - Works with the API provider selected in the sidebar (Google Gemini, Ollama, LM Studio, Koboldcpp)
+- **Export Options** - Download as SVG, PNG, GIF, Animated PNG (APNG), MP4 (H.264), or MOV (lossless)
+- **Browser Preview** - Open animated SVGs in the system browser for full CSS animation playback

 ### Core Capabilities
 - **Multi-Model Execution** - Run queries against multiple models simultaneously